The Pomodoro Technique for Writers

 - When the twenty-five minutes of the session are up, the timer rings.

-- Mark the task complete, or if you didn’t manage to finish it adjust the plan.
+- Mark the task complete, or if you didn’t finish it, adjust the plan.

 The Pomodoro Technique: Dealing With Interruptions

 One of the most important advantages of the Pomodoro Technique is that it helps you focus.
 To do that, though, you must have tactics to deal with interruptions and distractions.

 I discuss some ways of reducing distractions and the temptation to indulge them in How to Stop Procrastinating, but some interruptions are unavoidable, and so we need a strategy to deal with them.

 The thing to do is, if you have a distracting thought or idea, don’t ignore it or get cross with yourself.
 Instead, channel it back into productive work.

 - If you suddenly remember something you urgently need to do, just write it down.

 - Apart from life-threatening emergencies, there’s nothing that can’t wait 20 minutes.